sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ![enter image description here](/Images/Capture13.JPG)

  ***My Model vs Benchmark:***
-my The model could not fit new cases to a Gaussian Function however again the Benchmark model did not have any problems predicting the forecast within 95% confidence.
+My model could not fit new cases to a Gaussian Function, however again the benchmark model did not have any problems predicting the forecast within 95% confidence.
+This was because Virgin Islands are on a different epi curve.
+Since my model is fitting to a standard Gaussian Function g(x), it was unable to predict the forecast.
+The benchmark model takes into different epi curves, it was able to predict better than my model.

-This clearly shows the power of better package such as  `earlyR`  and  `EpiEstim`  that are part of R when applied to an epidemic dataframe.
+Summary: This clearly shows the power of a better package such as `earlyR` and `EpiEstim` that are part of R when applied to an epidemic dataframe.
 There are three well-researched articles written by [Tim Churches](https://theconversation.com/profiles/timothy-churches-1003068) that talk about using R to predict COVID-19 cases.
 >Tim Churches is a Senior Research Fellow at the UNSW Medicine South Western Sydney Clinical School at Liverpool Hospital, and a health data scientist at the Ingham Institute for Applied Medical Research, also located at Liverpool, Sydney.
 His background is in general medicine, general practice medicine, occupational health, public health practice, particularly population health surveillance, and clinical epidemiology.